María Teresa Prieto

-María Teresa Prieto (1896 – 1982) was a Spanish composer who lived and worked in Mexico.
+María Teresa Prieto (1896 – 1982) was a Spanish composer and pianist who lived and worked in Mexico.
+Prieto's music was often performed in prestigious venues such as the Palacio de Bellas Artes but was largely forgotten after her death.

-Life
+Biography

+Early life

 María Teresa Prieto was born in Oviedo in 1896 to a middle-class Asturian family.
-She studied with pianist and composer Saturnino del Fresno in Asturias and Benito de la Parra at the Conservatory of Madrid.
-She went to stay with her brother Carlos in Mexico in 1937 during the Spanish Civil War where she studied with Manuel Ponce and Carlos Chavez.
+Having received musical education themselves, Prieto's parents strongly encouraged her and her siblings to study piano, singing and violin.
+She studied with pianist and composer Saturnino del Fresno in Asturias.
+In 1931, she moved to Madrid where she studied with Benito de la Parra at the Conservatory of Madrid.
+During this time, she was introduced to modal music which greatly influenced her later works.
+In 1917, she composed a miniature for piano: Escena de niños.
+This is one of her only surviving early works.

+Exile

+In 1935, Prieto's mother died, leaving her alone in Spain.
+Prieto went to stay with her brother Carlos in Mexico in 1936 during the Spanish Civil War.
+During her first years in Mexico, Prieto studied with composer Manuel Ponce.
 She also studied with Darius Milhaud at Mills College in Oakland, California, in 1946 and 1947.
 She returned to Spain briefly in 1958 to receive the Samuel Ross prize for Modal Quartet, but never returned to live there.

-Works

-Prieto's music was often based on folklore.
-Selected works include: